Top 35+ Uncensored Open-Source AI Models [Updated May 2026]

 By default, Claude Code connects to Anthropic’s official API.
 It determines which features to enable based on the API format it receives, primarily looking for the Anthropic Messages format (e.g., /v1/messages).
 It uses these models to reason through a codebase, gather context automatically from files like CLAUDE.md, and use tools via the Model Context Protocol (MCP).

 While Claude 3.5 Sonnet is the default for its balance of speed and reasoning, developers often seek alternative LLM models for distinct reasons.
-Cost Management is a primary driver, as third-party gateways can offer flexible usage-based pricing.
+Cost Management is a primary driver, as third-party gateways can offer flexible usage-based pricing (check the 2026 API Pricing Guide for comparisons).
 Others prioritize Context Management, using different models for background tasks to prevent session clutter.
 Additionally, Privacy and Local Development needs often lead developers to run a local LLM with Claude Code, ensuring proprietary code never leaves their machine.

 For power users, routing Claude Code requests to alternative backends offers distinct functional advantages.
 One of the most immediate benefits is Speed; smaller models like GPT-4o-mini or Claude 3.5 Haiku can process simple tasks, such as writing git commit messages, much faster than their larger counterparts.